Fannon/mobo/examples/init/model/SCHEMA.md

             "$ref": "#/definitions/schemaArray",
             "description": "Array of additional categories the template should set."
         },
+        "showForm": {
+            "type": "boolean",
+            "default": true,
+            "description": "This applies to forms referencing templates only: If an template (.wikitext) is extended into the form, this property will decide if it is shown in the edit form view."
+        },
+        "showPage": {
+            "type": "boolean",
+            "default": true,
+            "description": "This applies to forms referencing templates only: If an template (.wikitext) is extended into the form, this property will decide if it is shown in the vie page view."
+        },
+        "additionalProperties": false,
         "smw_forminput": {
             "type": "object",
             "description": "Object, containing SemanticForms #forminput options",